Brunner Munzel Test

 In statistics, the Brunner Munzel test (also called the generalized Wilcoxon test) is a nonparametric test of the null hypothesis that, for randomly selected values X and Y from two populations, the probability of X being greater than Y is equal to the probability of Y being greater than X.

 It is thus highly similar to the well-known Mann–Whitney U test.
-The core difference is that the Mann-Whitney U test assumes equal variances and a location shift model, while the Brunner Munzel test does not require these assumptions, making it more robust and applicable to a wider range of conditions.
+The core difference is that the Mann-Whitney U test assumes equal distributions under the null hypothesis (see Mann–Whitney U test#Assumptions and formal statement of hypotheses), while the Brunner Munzel test does not require that assumption, making it more robust and applicable to a wider range of conditions.
 As a result, multiple authors recommend using the Brunner Munzel instead of the Mann-Whitney U test by default.